Administrative Policies and Procedures Manual - Policy 3500: Wage and Salary Administration

 5. Pay Rate for Shift Work

 A shift differential is an hourly pay rate, paid in addition to a nonexempt employee's base pay rate to employees who work at least half their hours on either a second or third shift.
 Employees are paid a second shift differential if at least half their hours are worked between 4:30 P.M. and midnight and a third shift differential if at least half their hours are worked between midnight and 8:00 A.M.
 Shift differential rates apply to the entire work period and not just the hours between 4:30 P.M. and 8:00 A.M. and will be paid at the highest applicable shift rate.
 Overtime is calculated at the employee's regular rate of pay (base pay plus shift differential).
-For additional information on overtime, refer to "Overtime" Policy 3305, UBP.
-Shift differential rates are established by HR and are listed on their website.
+For additional information on overtime, refer to UAP 3305 ("Overtime").
+Shift differential rates are established by HR and are listed on its website.
 Exempt employees are not paid a shift differential.
+Separate shift differential policies may apply to certain emergency and medical service positions.

 6. Standby Pay